Socialism – Ideas so Good That They Have to be Mandatory

 Terrorism, politics and divisiveness, but what’s on Page 2?
 How can a populated country run out of bread?
-It would be understandable if a natural disaster or devastating war caused a shortage, but neither of these is happening in Venezuela – and they seem to be running out of bread.
+It would be understandable if a natural disaster or devastating war caused a shortage, but neither of these has happened in Venezuela – and they’ve been running out of bread and other staple necessities for years now.
 Why?
 Well, Socialism, of course.

 On the other hand, living standards in the US have risen 20-fold since 1850.
 Government did not do this, although the establishment of a rule of law, a protection of property rights, a strong national defense system, and limited interference in private activity allowed capitalism and the entrepreneur to flourish.
 If Venezuelans want to consume all the bread they desire, all they need to do is drop the scanners and free up the markets, move back toward capitalism and give up their failed socialist experiment.

 What’s next?
 Could those fingerprint scanners thwart foes of the regime and their families from obtaining any bread at all?